adonisjs/v5-docs/content/api/database/schema.md

 }
 ```

+---

 ### schema
-Returns a reference to the [schema builder](/api/database/schema-builder).
-The value is getter and returns a new instance of every access.
+Returns a reference to the [schema builder](./schema-builder.md).
+The property is getter and returns a new instance of schema builder on every access.

 ```ts
 class UserSchema extends BaseSchema {